During an online conference with Power Platform experts, a technical enthusiast asked an important question:

 We will create a Power Automate Flow that will get triggered on the creation of the Leads record.
 For this, we will select the ‘When a record is created, updated, or deleted’ trigger and will select ‘Create’ as the trigger condition.
 If you want to learn more about scope, refer to this blog to know how to use Scope with Common Data Service in Microsoft Flow.

-Step 2: Retrieve Email template
+Step 2: Retrieve the Dynamics 365 Email Template

 Add a filter query to retrieve template by the title as shown below